devons-proton/devons-proton/README.md

   - Cellular Compressive Wing Architecture (Presented UW UGR 5/2024)

   Planned:
-  - Inherent Atomic-Oxygen Resistance in Small-Scale Satellite Systems (TBD)
+  - Inherent Atomic-Oxygen Resistance in Small-Scale Satellite Structures (TBD)

 <!---
 devons-proton/devons-proton is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.